The Ultimate Multnomah Falls Guide

 Upper section of Multnomah Falls.

-*Note: There hasn’t been an announcement as of yet pertaining to timed reservations for 2024.
-However, the 2023 test proved to be successful, so I predict the same process for this year.
-I will update this post when details are released.
+*Note: There hasn’t been an announcement as of yet pertaining to timed reservations for 2025.
+However, considering the program’s success over the prior two seasons, I expect more of the same for 2025.

 Timed reservations are made through Recreation.gov and there are two options to consider: